juno-cash/junorig/PROTOCOL_STRATUM.md

-# rx/juno Mining Protocol Specification
+# rx/juno Stratum Protocol Specification

-This document describes the Stratum protocol variant used by Junorig for mining Juno Cash (rx/juno algorithm).
+This document describes the Stratum protocol variant used by Junorig for pool mining Juno Cash (rx/juno algorithm).

+For solo mining directly against a Juno daemon, see [PROTOCOL_SOLO.md](PROTOCOL_SOLO.md).

 ## Overview